Algo2147483647/Markdown_Editor/docs/File_Sysem.md

 Users can search for specific content across files by entering a keyword or using regular expressions for more complex queries.
 We will return matching lines and corresponding file names and the matching keywords are highlighted.

-### Manegement the assets
+### Management the assets

-We can manegement all assets which linked to the markdown notes including rename, crud, change the path.
+We can management all assets which linked to the markdown notes including rename, crud, change the path.